 There are many good reasons for keeping your brain as active as your body.
 Exercising, keeping your brain active, and maintaining creativity can actually help to prevent cognitive decline and memory problems.
 The more active and social you are and the more you use and sharpen your brain, the more benefits you will get.
 This is especially true if your career no longer challenges you or if you've retired from work altogether.

-Try variations on what you know.
-For some people, it might be games or sports.
+Challenge your brain.
+For some people, challenging your brain could involve playing new games or sports.
 Other people may enjoy puzzles or trying out new cooking recipes.
 Find something that you enjoy and challenge your brain by trying new variations or increasing how well you do an activity.
 If you like crosswords, move to a more challenging crossword series or try your hand at a new word game.
-If you like to cook, try a completely different type of food, or if you’re a golfer, aim to lower your handicap.
+If you like to cook, try a completely different type of food, or if you're a golfer, aim to lower your handicap.

-Work something new in each day.
-You don’t have to work elaborate crosswords or puzzles to keep your memory sharp.
+Vary your habits.
+You don't have to work elaborate crosswords or puzzles to keep your memory sharp.
 Try to work in something new each day, whether it is taking a different route to work or the grocery store or brushing your teeth with a different hand.
 Varying your habits can help to create new pathways in the brain.